 China is famous for many places and things.
 It is a country full of symbols and faces.
 Some of its faces are very well known and popular, such as the Great Wall, the Giant Panda or the skyscrapers of Shanghai.

 But there is also another China”, totally different from what most non-Chinese know.
-One of the places that it can be seen is in the extreme far West of the country, in Xinjiang province.
+One of the places that it can be seen is in the extreme far Western part of China, in the Xinjiang province.

-This is the westernmost town in China, and off the beaten pearl, called Tashkurgan, on the Chinese section of the heavenly Karakoram Highway.
+This is also where the westernmost town in China is located, and off the beaten pearl, called Tashkurgan, on the Chinese section of the heavenly Karakoram Highway.

 Where is Tashkurgan?

 The location of Tashkurgan is extraordinary.
 If you want to find where it is on the map, you have to look at the map of China, focusing on the westernmost angle of the country.

 On a political map, you will notice that several countries meet together around this angle- China, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan and India (and it is the area with most country borders concentrated in one place on the Earth, some of which still under dispute).

 And if you look at a physical map, you will see that this area is highly mountainous.
 Several of the highest mountains on the Earth meet there- Pamir, Hindukush, Karakoram, Kunlunshan and the Himalayas.